 DUSA is on hand to help you do your best at university.
 We offer advice to make the most of your studies and when you face issues that effect your studies, we can help.
+In addition to the advice found on this page you can also find academic support from the university’s Academic Skills Centre

 It can be difficult to understand the many different forms of Academic Misconduct, especially when they have names like collusion!
 This video has been designed to help explain in simple terms the six most common types of misconduct and how to avoid them.
 Plagiarism is the most common form and therefore a special focus is put on this.
 If you have any further questions or are going through a disciplinary because you have committed Academic Misconduct, please contact DUSA, your academic advisor, your module co-ordinator, and/or read the full policy for more information.